we, like flowers

 This doctrine of interpenetration also influenced other East Asian Buddhist schools of Buddhism, for example the Japanese Shingon school and the Korean Buddhist tradition.

 The artist, the viewer and the artwork are part of a network of interactions.
 Like a devotee of early Buddhism looking at a stone statue of the Buddha; and like us looking at “Our Gods”, what we see and understand is dependent on a viewpoint within our impermanent traditions, cultures and social networks.
 While “Our Gods” is arguably a non-buddhist artwork, when viewed from the viewpoint of the Dharma, its imagery resonates with buddhist concepts.
+But in a bigger picture it can be seen that the interpretation of all things is dependent on our own unique viewpoint.
+It is an abiding puzzle that the universe has an infinite and ubiquitous uniqueness changing from moment to moment.
+It takes determined mental effort to see that reality, and to break the bonds of 'ordinary' perception.

 Access to Insight, 2013, A Glossary of Pali and Buddhist Terms, Access to Insight (Legacy Edition), viewed 19 May 2018, https://www.accesstoinsight.org/glossary.html.